Easy Flaky All Butter Pie Crust

 How to Make Pie Crust with Butter

-2. Add cubed COLD butter and pulse for 50 seconds until a paste forms.
+1. Combine the dry ingredients: Add some of the flour, salt, and optional sugar to the canister of a large food processor and pulse once or twice to combine.
+Add cubed COLD butter and pulse for 50 seconds until a paste forms.
 Break up the clumps evenly around the food processor.

-3. Add the remaining flour and pulse another 3 or 4 more times until you have pea-sized pieces.
+2. Add the remaining flour and pulse another 3 or 4 more times until you have pea-sized pieces.
 (See the photo below for reference!)

-4. Add some very cold water and pulse to combine before adding additional water if necessary if the mixture looks a bit dry, as shown below.
+1. Add some very cold water: Pulse to combine before adding additional water if necessary if the mixture looks a bit dry, as shown below.
+Pulse two or three times until the dough comes together.

-1. Roll each portion of dough into a ball and place it inside a piece of plastic wrap, wrap it tightly, and press down to form a thick disk.
+2. Divide and wrap in plastic wrap: Remove the dough, form a ball, and divide it into two equal portions.
+Roll each portion of dough into a ball and place it inside a piece of plastic wrap, wrap it tightly, and press down to form a thick disk.
+Repeat with the second portion of dough.

-3. Refrigerate for 1 hour, then allow the disks to sit on the counter for 10 minutes before rolling them out.
+3. Chill: Refrigerate for 1 hour, then allow the disks to sit on the counter for 10 minutes before rolling them out.

 Recipe FAQs